Hayoung Choi

 She graduated from the Kronberg Academy, Germany, under the guidance of professor Frans Helmerson, completing her studies with professor Wolfgang Emanuel Schmidt.
 In 2017 she became a member of the Kronberg Academy’s Emanuel Feuermann Conservatory Faculty.

-She has won the Johannes Brahms Competition, Austria, becoming the youngest winner of its history; the Antonio Janigro Competition, Croatia, and the Justus Dotzauer Competition, Germany.
+She has won several international competitions such as the Krzysztof Penderecki competition (Poland), the Johannes Brahms competition (Autria) becoming the youngest winner of its history, the Antonio Janigro competition (Croatia), the Justus Dotzauer Competition (Germany) and, recently, the 2022 Queen Elisabeth Competition (Belgium).

 She has performed at festivals in England, Netherlands, France, China, and Switzerland.
 And as chamber musician with Sir András Schiff, Gidon Kremer, Christian Tetzlaff, Kim Kashkashian, Jörg Widmann, and Mitsuko Uchida.